jfaithedu/nfc/backend/modules/nfc/README.md

         NFCNoTagError: If no tag is present
     """

+def read_ndef_data():
+    """
+    Attempt to read and parse NDEF data from the currently present tag.

+    Returns:
+        dict or None: Parsed NDEF message and records, or None if no NDEF data found or parsing fails.

+    Raises:
+        NFCReadError: If reading fails
+        NFCNoTagError: If no tag is present
+    """

+def write_ndef_uri(uri):
+    """
+    Write an NDEF URI record to the currently present tag.

+    Args:
+        uri (str): The URI (e.g., YouTube URL) to write.

+    Returns:
+        bool: True if write successful

+    Raises:
+        NFCWriteError: If writing fails
+        NFCNoTagError: If no tag is present
+        NFCTagNotWritableError: If the tag is not NDEF writable or formatted.
+    """

+# Optional: Keep block-level write for low-level operations if needed,
+# but prioritize NDEF writing for standard use cases.
 def write_tag_data(data, block=4):
     """
-    Write data to a specific block on the currently present tag.
+    (Low-level) Write raw data to a specific block on the currently present tag.

     Args:
         data (bytes): Data to write (must be 16 bytes or less)